SAGE : A Monte Carlo Simulation Framework for Experiments with Germanium Detectors: Structure of SAGE

 \section{Structure of SAGE}

-The modular design makes SAGE as a flexible and extensible simulation framework.
-Its hierarchy is depicted as shown in figure~\ref{Hierarchy} and the following parts details the implementation of each module.
+SAGE has been compiled and run with versions 10.6 and 10.7 of Geant4.
+The modular design makes SAGE a flexible and extensible simulation framework.
+Its hierarchy is depicted as shown in figure~\ref{Hierarchy}, and the following parts detail the implementation of each module.
+The \textit{SAGESimManager} module supervises the simulation flow and enables the multi-threading capabilities provided by Geant4.